CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 Must support a round robin (or similar) method of load balancing to specified ports on 3 nodes.

 * Must be able to health check each node by running a batch script (that runs a PowerShell script which makes an HTTP request) that returns 1 for healthy and 0 for unhealthy.
-* Must be able to access each of the HA node machines.
+* Must be able to access each of the Application Servers.
 * Ideally it should be highly available to avoid a single point of failure in the system.

 ### Software Requirements